The Tragedy of Antony and Cleopatra Theme of Love

-Love is a central theme of the play because it’s always in question.
-Unlike the romantic stories of Shakespeare, the foundation of this play is tragedy.
-Love fails in the end (because the lovers can’t be together), but is upheld by the lovers’ loyalty to each other.
-The characters’ actions and reactions to one other are all informed by love’s effect on decision-making – specifically, love’s ability to blind people to reason where love is concerned, and the constant fear of losing love.
+Love can be a many splendored thing, but it certainly isn't here.
+Love is a central theme of Antony and Cleopatra because it’s always in question.
+Unlike Shakespeare's more romantic plays—A Midsummer Night's Dream, Much Ado About Nothing—the foundation of this play is tragedy.
+Though love ultimately fails in the end (because the lovers can’t be together), it is upheld and honored by the lovers’ suicidal loyalty to each other.
+The characters’ actions and reactions to one another are all informed by love’s effect on decision-making—specifically, love’s ability to blind people to reason where love is concerned, and the constant fear of losing love.

 For Antony, politics is his first love.
 This is why he can betray Cleopatra so easily for Octavia, and why, at one point, he decides he hates Cleopatra, thinking she’s wronged him politically by joining Caesar.